Lakers guard Kobe Bryant, right, talks to Lakers power forwards Pau Gasol,… (Bahram Mark Sobhani / Associated…)

-Some things to take away from the Lakers' 98-84 victory over the San Antonio Spurs on Wednesday.
+Some things to take from the Lakers' 121-97 loss Friday to the San Antonio Spurs.